kivymd/KivyMD/README.md

 * Added "Yes/No" dialog;
 * Added the ability to scroll through the list and set the list background in class MDDropdownMenu;
 * Added new ready-to-use cards;
-* Added new class MDFileManager for selecting directories and files;
+* Add new class [MDFileManager](https://github.com/HeaTTheatR/KivyMD/wiki/MDFileManager) for selecting directories and files
 * Add new class [MDProgressLoader](https://github.com/HeaTTheatR/KivyMD/wiki/MDProgressLoader) for downloads files from the server
 * Add new class [MDStackFloatingButtons](https://github.com/HeaTTheatR/KivyMD/wiki/MDStackFloatingButtons)
 * Add new classes MDRectangleFlatIconButton and MDRectangleFlatButton;